 We (at Stateful) would love to hear how we can improve your project dashboard experience.
 We are considering expanding the number of supported package managers, providing more value in managing project dependencies, or sharing development workflows within your project team.

 Anything you would like to see on this dashboard?
 Tell us on GitHub.
 Questions, bug reports, or suggestions are very welcome.

 Before you go...

-If you want more developer articles like this you can follow @statefulhq on Twitter or find us on Discord.
+You can find us at @statefulhq on Twitter or on Discord.
 Also, if you're a VS Code user you should checkout the Runme extension (transform Readme's into runnable notebooks).